mscherer/joycon2click/README.md

 A last potential fix is to start the software as root and use the option `-u someuser` to switch to a unprivilged user after /dev/uinput is opened.
 Make sure to switch to either the user on the console, or a user in the `input` group.

+## Seccomp

+By default, the program will limit itself using seccomp and BPF.
+This is still a experimental feature, and can be disabled with the `--disable_seccomp` argument if this cause issues.
+For now, the filtering is not very granular and only allow a few syscalls, but there is plans to later restrict their arguments.

 ## Multiple joycon support

 Only 1 joycon is supported (usually, the 1st one attached, but no garantee on that).
 Multiple joycons support is out of scope.